Library Diversity Council

 The library has a long history of actively engaging in diversity, equity, inclusion and accessibility work.
 The Library Diversity Council morphed from an initial Diversity Task Force that formed in 1985.

-Twelve council members are elected for three-year terms, and up to two members are appointed by the dean of libraries.
+Eight or more council members are elected for two-year terms, and up to two members are appointed by the dean of libraries.

 Questions?
 Contact the Library Diversity Council at firstname.lastname@example.org.